StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 13 (after holiday)/2 Redux/afternoon_exercise.md

 ### Create Component (StudentList.tsx):

 1. **Create the `StudentList.tsx` File:**
-   - In the `src/components` folder, create a new file named `StudentList.tsx`.
+   - Create the `app/components` folder, create a new file named `StudentList.tsx`.

 2. **Implement the `StudentList` Component:**
    > - **What is a Component?:** A component is a reusable piece of the UI that can have its own state and logic.